 vRops 6.3 has been announced.
 I have already upgraded a test environment of mine and a few production environment and are talking to customers who what’s to upgrade asap.
-There are differently some great features in there that make an upgrade worthwhile.
+There are different great features that make an upgrade worthwhile.

 From the vRops release notes 6.3 – http://pubs.vmware.com/Release_Notes/en/vrops/63/vrops-63-release-notes.html?src=vmw_so_vex_mryom_838